sdhuang32/offline-swagger-ui/README.md

 Took and modified slightly from [here](https://github.com/swagger-api/swagger-editor/issues/664#issuecomment-376512344).
 Only support swagger-spec 2.0 (OpenAPI spec 2.0) now.

+**NOTE: Only useable directly on Windows.
+For other OS please modified the file path field specifying the spec.
+See 'Config' section below.**

 ## Usage

 1. Download this repo as a zip file and unzip it.